 Yes, you read that title correctly.
 Crazy, huh?

-In a time when the entire world is shut down and travel is prohibited due to the deadly disease that is COVID-19, I bought a flight ticket to Los Angeles, in the good ol’ US of A. You see, I am in a very new long-distance relationship.
-My significant other (SO from here on) lives in California, and the last time I saw him was on 1 January 2020.
+In a time when the entire world is shut down and travel is prohibited due to the deadly disease that is COVID-19, I bought a flight ticket to Los Angeles, in the good ol’ US of A. You see, my significant other (SO from here on) lives in California, and the last time I saw him was on 1 January 2020.
 We made plans to meet up again some time in the middle of this year, but COVID-19 came along and ruined everything.

 When Malaysia imposed the initial Movement Control Order (MCO) from 18-31 March, I wasn’t very pressed because I figured it would all be okay again after those two weeks.
 Then there was an extension.
 And another one.
 Understandably, it was all for the greater good.
 Come May, everything was looking on the up and up, and so I went ahead and bought that flight ticket to LA for late August.